sherlock-protocol/sherlock-v2-docs/.report/examples/perpetual-123.md

 ### Impact

-The LPs suffers an approximate loss of ...?
+LPs suffer an approximate loss equal to the attacker's profit

+### PoC

+-

 ### Mitigation